CephalofairGames/frosthaven-faq/index.md

 ### Flaming Bladespinner
 **Is the movement path for Spinning Charge chosen to maximize targets?** In this case and all similar ones, the attack is a rider on the move, and a move ability doesn't have multi-target.
 A player can resolve ambiguity among multiple equal paths to minimize targets.

 **Will the Bladespinner attack with Spinning Charge if they are already adjacent to the furthest enemy?** No. The attack is a rider on the move.
-No move, no attack.
+No move means no attack.

-**How is focus determined for Spinning Charge?** Basically - it is completely analogous to normal focus rules, except the Bladespinner is focusing on the farthest enemy instead of the closest ("farthest" being defined first by longest jump movement distance to reach a legal attack hex assuming infinite movement, and then tiebroken by longest range).
+**How is focus determined for Spinning Charge?** Basically - it is completely analogous to normal focus rules, except the Bladespinner is focusing on the farthest enemy instead of the closest ("farthest" being defined first by longest jump movement distance to reach a (preferably) safe and legal attack hex assuming infinite movement, and then tiebroken by longest range).
 The enemy must still be a valid target - not invisible, and with at least one open hex from which the Blades could attack.
 It will still tiebreak by initiative just like normal, and will still move like any other monster once focus is determined.
-All other normal focus considerations still apply, like avoiding negative destination hexes when possible.
+All other normal focus considerations still apply, like avoiding negative destination hexes when possible, and potentially choosing another focus if all available hexes around the furthest enemy are negative.

 ### Frozen Corpse
 **How does the elemental consumption on Thawed Strike work?** This card was written before the FH elemental consumption rules were finalized.
 If any Corpse performs any ability, they will consume Fire.
 Any Corpse performing a Move ability (keeping in mind this has to be 1 or more hexes) during their turn will take 2 damage.